The Privilege of People’s Attention

 Winning the Grand Slam opened doors to a burgeoning storytelling scene in Portland.
 He was invited to events like 7 Deadly Sins, another live storytelling event.
 7 Deadly Sins produces other shows, such as Pants on Fire, where audience members guess which storyteller is lying, and Rough Draft, which promises a behind the scenes experience.

 Geiger first heard The Moth Radio Hour on a “lonely drive through the Utah desert about five years ago.”
+My younger cousin, still in college, introduced me to it.
 I heard of it about the same time driving on the freeway in Los Angeles.
 I was surprised: Is this what college kids were into these days?

 Yes!
 The Moth is downloaded more than 52 million times a year and was cited by The Wall Street Journal as “New York’s hottest and hippest literary ticket.”
 It began in 1997, just a couple of years after NPR’s This American Life started.
 Its popularity, together with TAL, seems to have inspired a trend.